babl-ws/babl/doc/docs/content/getting_started/_index.md

 **Babl** is a high-performance, scalable web-socket server designed for use in low-latency applications.

-Built from the ground up to provide blazing fast execution speeds, and a novel auto-scaling mechanism, **Babl** will comfortably handle high throughput, large session-count workloads without slowing down.
+Built from the ground up to provide blazing fast execution speeds, **Babl** will comfortably handle high throughput, large session-count workloads without slowing down.

 Using an event-driven reactive programming model, your application code is executed in an